dr2chase/gossahash/README.md

 The hash suffix is made of 1 and 0 characters, expected to match the suffix of a hash of something interesting, like a function or variable name or their combination.
-Each run of the executable is expected to print '\<evname\> triggered' (for example, 'GOSSAHASH triggered') and the hash suffix(es) are chosen to search for the one(s) that result in a single trigger line occurring.
+Each run of the executable is expected to print '\<evname\> triggered' (for example, 'gossahash triggered') and the hash suffix(es) are chosen to search for the one(s) that result in a single trigger line occurring.
 Multiple occurrences of exactly the same trigger line are counted once.
-When fewer than 4 lines trigger, the matching trigger lines are included in the output.

 By default the trigger lines are expected to be written to standard output, but -f flag sets the environment variable GSHS_LOGFILE to